neuralmagic/sparseml/README.md

 SparseML is a toolkit that includes APIs, CLIs, scripts and libraries that apply state-of-the-art sparsification algorithms such as pruning and quantization to any neural network.
 General, recipe-driven approaches built around these algorithms enable the simplification of creating faster and smaller models for the ML performance community at large.

-This repository contains integrations within the [PyTorch](https://pytorch.org/), [Keras](https://keras.io/), and [TensorFlow V1](http://tensorflow.org/) ecosystems, allowing for seamless model sparsification.
+The [GitHub repository](https://github.com/neuralmagic/sparseml) contains integrations within the PyTorch, Keras, and TensorFlow V1 ecosystems, allowing for seamless model sparsification.

 <img src="https://docs.neuralmagic.com/docs/source/infographics/sparseml.png" width="960px" />

 ## Highlights

+### Integrations

 <p>
     <a href="https://github.com/neuralmagic/sparseml/tree/main/integrations/pytorch">